 A small adjusted pay gap is good news—women and men are paid equally for the same work.
 But if the small adjusted gap is accompanied by a large unadjusted one, that could point to an unequal representation of women and men in high-paying industries or positions.

-For example, if we look at high-paying positions, Deloitte reported that 13.1% of CEOs and 33.7% of CFOs in Singapore in 2021 were women.
-(Singapore actually boasts the highest number of female CEOs in the world!)
+For example, if we look at high-paying positions, 12.5% of CEOs and 41.7% of CFOs in Singapore were women in 2023.
 If male and female CEOs of similar work experience in the same industry receive similar pay, we’d see a small adjusted gender pay gap.
 But the fact that there are more male CEOs than female ones overall might contribute to a larger unadjusted gap, especially for such a high-paying position.

-On the flipside, if we can explain 10.3% of the gender pay gap, that also means we don’t know why the remaining 6% gap exists.
-This gap means that even when a man and a woman of similar career levels do the same job, the woman earns 6% less.
-MOM suggests we might be able to attribute this 6% to, “unmeasured employment characteristics (e.g. type of firms, position within firm, and work experience), caregiving responsibilities, parenthood, and labour market discrimination.”
+On the flipside, while we can explain 8.3% of the gender pay gap, we still don’t know why the remaining 6% gap exists.
+This is the gap that says even when a man and a woman of similar career levels do the same job, the woman earns 6% less.
+MOM suggests in their Adjusted Gender Pay Gap report that we might be able to attribute this 6% to, “unmeasured employment characteristics (e.g. type of firms, position within firm, and work experience), caregiving responsibilities, parenthood, and labour market discrimination.”

 2. Women work fewer years than men

 Generally speaking, women work for fewer years in their lifetime than men.
-In Singapore, the labour force participation rate for women is 76.2% compared to 89.6% for men, as reported in MOM’s Labour Force in Singapore Advance Release 2022,.
+In Singapore, the employment rate for women is 78.3% compared to 88.8% for men, as reported in MOM’s Labour Force in Singapore 2024.
 That means lower lifetime savings, which in turn leads to lower retirement funds.

 Mindsets and perceptions appear to play a big role in skewing the caregiver role at home.
 In a survey of 500 married Singaporeans, Ipsos and United Women Singapore found that 32% of women and 41% of men in Singapore agreed that in a marriage, it’s the husband’s main job to work and support his family, and the wife’s job to look after the household.